Skip to main content

 Children are tested on what they have been learning at school.

-At Key Stage 1 (Year 2), your child will take official SATs in reading and maths.
+At Key Stage 1 (Year 2), if your school decides to administer the KS1 SATs, your child will take official SATs in reading and maths.
 They will also be assessed by their teacher (known as the teacher assessment) on speaking and listening, writing and science.

 At Key Stage 2 (Year 6), SATs are compulsory and cover English reading, English grammar, punctuation and spelling, and maths.
 Other subjects, including writing, speaking and listening and science, are teacher assessed.